 25 January – 9 February 2020

 This exhibition understands ‘death drive’ as an experience born from a fork in the road, where death is one possible destiny, but instead the other path is chosen.
 What spirals of euphoria does this choice release; what deathly-energy can drive life?
 That obscene whipped-up energy needs to find another outlet.
-The show consists of newly commissioned sculptural installations, video, and sound, by Rebekah Bide, Jennifer Boyd, Mariana Portela Echeverri, and Madeleine Stack.
+The show consists of newly commissioned sculptural installations, video, and sound, by Rebekah Bide, Fer Boyd, Mariana Portela Echeverri, and Madeleine Stack.
 Whether through creating a proxy to be responsible for work and life decisions, building an erotics from the closeness of environmental catastrophe, a beached body turning to trepanation, or the uncovering of an imaginary lesbian cloister, the artists in DEATH DRIVE choose their own destiny, an exaggerated form of survival that refuses the inevitable.

-This exhibition was accompanied by an event programme that included a screening of films by Lola Clavo, a panel discussion with exhibiting artists and Azadeh Hamzeii, two workshops on writing in times of crisis by Jennifer Boyd (one open to the public and one at Open Doors LGBTIQ+ Youth Services) and a listening party which included sound works by exhibiting artists as well as Aisha Sasha John, Rebecca Close, Hannah Regel and Yantan Ministry.
-Broadsides by each exhibiting artist were available with a donation to Firesticks Indigenous Youth, as well as a catalogue essay by the co-curators of this phase, Jennifer Boyd and Madeleine Stack, commissioned by Outer Space.
+This exhibition was accompanied by an event programme that included a screening of films by Lola Clavo, a panel discussion with exhibiting artists and Azadeh Hamzeii, two workshops on writing in times of crisis by Fer Boyd (one open to the public and one at Open Doors LGBTIQ+ Youth Services) and a listening party which included sound works by exhibiting artists as well as Aisha Sasha John, Rebecca Close, Hannah Regel and Yantan Ministry.
+Broadsides by each exhibiting artist were available with a donation to Firesticks Indigenous Youth, as well as a catalogue essay by the co-curators of this phase, Fer Boyd and Madeleine Stack, commissioned by Outer Space.

 Glass with engraved poem, gelatine, silicone, burned sawhorse, mother of pearl